godotengine/godot-docs/classes/class_node.rst

 - void **set_process_internal** **(** :ref:`bool<class_bool>` enable **)**

 Enables or disabled internal processing for this node.
 Internal processing happens in isolation from the normal :ref:`_process<class_Node_method__process>` calls and is used by some nodes internally to guarantee proper functioning even if the node is paused or processing is disabled for scripting (:ref:`set_process<class_Node_method_set_process>`).
-Only useful for advanced uses to manipulate built-in nodes behaviour.
+Only useful for advanced uses to manipulate built-in nodes' behaviour.

 .. _class_Node_method_set_process_priority:

 - void **set_process_priority** **(** :ref:`int<class_int>` priority **)**

+Sets the node's priority in the execution order of the enabled processing callbacks (i.e. :ref:`NOTIFICATION_PROCESS<class_Node_constant_NOTIFICATION_PROCESS>`, :ref:`NOTIFICATION_PHYSICS_PROCESS<class_Node_constant_NOTIFICATION_PHYSICS_PROCESS>` and their internal counterparts).
+Nodes with a higher process priority will have their processing callbacks executed first.

 .. _class_Node_method_set_process_unhandled_input: